 However, there are many more variations.
 Here is our guide for the most popular.

 American / American Satin Guinea pig

-This is the most common guinea pig breed available and they make great first-time guinea pigs – you may come across the breed otherwise known as the English cavy/American cavy.
-Whichever name you opt for, this guinea pig breed is popular for several reasons.
+This is the most common guinea pig breed available and they make great first-time pets – you may come across the breed otherwise known as the English cavy/American cavy.
+Whichever name you opt for, these are one of the most popular guinea pig breeds for several reasons.

 - Very friendly, relaxed nature.

 - Make good pets for children due to their sociability.

 - Comfortable with being handled – docile and sweet.

 - They are fine with other guinea pig breeds – this is the extrovert of pigs!

 - Loving, and form bonds with their owners.